Delay-Multiply-And-Sum Beamforming for Real-Time In-Air Acoustic Imaging: Experimental Results And Validation

-To further support the claim that the spatial resolution of the imaging system only marginally depends on the order of the DMAS beamformers, we calculated the beamwidth of the various beamformer implementations for varying array sizes.
+To support the claim that the spatial resolution of the imaging system only marginally depends on the order of DMAS, we calculated the beamwidth of the various beamformer implementations for varying microphone array sizes.
 We simulated circular arrays with uniformly spaced microphones inside of the array, and varied the radius of the arrays from \SI{1}{\cm} to \SI{6}{\cm}, for which the microphone count varied from 19 to 513 microphones (as we kept the spacing between the microphones constant on an hexagonal lattice with an edge length of \SI{5}{\mm}).
 For each of the array shapes we then calculated the point-spread function in the horizontal plane and calculated the -\SI{3}{\dB} beamwidth of the PSF.
 This does not cause a loss of generality, as the PSF of a circularly symmetric array is circularly symmetric as well.

-We performed this calculation for all beamformer implementations, and plotted the resulting beamwidths in function of the array radius in Fig. \ref{fig:psf_vs_arraysize}.
+We performed this calculation for all beamformer implementations, and plotted the resulting beamwidths as a function of the array radius in Fig. \ref{fig:psf_vs_arraysize}.
 The right panel details the experiment and illustrated the more narrow PSF as the array size increases.
 Both graphs show that the major decrease in beamwidth is caused by the array shape, and less so for the various beamformer implementations, with the beamwidths converging for the larger (yet still very practical) array sizes.
 This convergence of spatial resolution for larger arrays coincides with the findings depicted in Fig. \ref{fig:innerangle}, where it could be observed that the spatial resolution is not greatly increased using the DMAS-class of beamformers.